 Why this work?

-Over and over again, I saw it happen: someone in the middle of a profoundly difficult experience — pregnant, postpartum, navigating a diagnosis, grieving a pregnancy they never got to keep — being told, in so many words, to keep moving.
-That what they were feeling was normal.
-That so many people had been through exactly this and been totally fine.
+Over and over, I watched the same thing happen.
+Someone in the middle of something genuinely hard — pregnant, postpartum, dealing with a diagnosis, grieving a pregnancy — being told they'd be fine.
+That this was normal.
+That so many people had been through exactly this.

-I became a psychologist because I did not want to be one of the people doing the brushing.
+I became a psychologist because I didn't want to be part of that pattern.

 My background